 I traveled to Milan, Italy in July 2011 and lived there for 31 days.
 It was an unparalleled experience.
-The food, the fashion and the scenery left me breathless.
+The food, the fashion, and the scenery left me breathless.
 If I could bring one thing and one thing only back with me to the United States, I would be compelled to implement the philosophy of living – La Bella Figura to the culture of the United States.
-La Bella Figura, means “The Beautiful Figure,” but really signifies much more that just a beautiful body; it’s a way of living that embodies an authentic image, being very well behaved, beauty in all forms and aesthetics.
+La Bella Figura means “The Beautiful Figure,” but really signifies much more than just a beautiful body; it’s a way of living that embodies an authentic image, being very well behaved, beauty in all forms, and aesthetics.

 Style, not fashion per se, is a way of life here.
-No one would caught dead in public wearing tennis shoes, sweatpants, or looking sloppy period!
-The Italians are not label conscious, rather everything is very simplistic, like their way of life.
-If you care about how your image, you put thought into how you look, what you are wearing, and being well groomed.
+No one would be caught dead in public wearing tennis shoes, sweatpants, or looking sloppy period!
+The Italians are not labeled conscious, rather everything is very simplistic, like their way of life.
+If you care about how your image, you put thought into how you look, what you are wearing, and being well-groomed.

 And so with all that being said, having hailed from an Italian background, I found myself some very much at home in Italian culture and realized that I had La Bella Figura all along.
 I hope to spread it to each and every person that I come into contact with from now until the end of my time here.